boschresearch/LatentOE-AD/README.md

 ## Reproduce the Results

 This repo contains the code of experiments with LOE on various data types including image data and tabular data.
-The implementation of the backbone anomaly detection model is based on the code from https://github.com/boschresearch/NeuTraL-AD.
+The implementation of the backbone anomaly detection model (Neural Transformation Learning) is based on the code from https://github.com/boschresearch/NeuTraL-AD.

 Please run the command and replace \$# with available options (see below):